Mercedes A-Class review - MPG, CO2 and running costs

-Predictably, the A-Class diesel options are the most frugal in the range and offer excellent returns from a tank of fuel.
+The A-Class diesel options are still pretty frugal and offer excellent returns from a tank of fuel.
 The A 180 d achieves a claimed maximum of 62.8mpg when paired with the seven-speed auto transmission and CO2 emissions of 117g/km.

-Opting for more diesel power doesn't mean you have to take a huge drop in economy - the A 200 d and A 220 d deliver 58.9mpg and 57.7mpg on the combined cycle, respectively.
+Opting for more diesel power doesn't mean you have to take a huge drop in economy - the A 200 d and A 220 d deliver 57.7mpg and 55.4mpg on the combined cycle, respectively.

 There's nothing to really separate the A 180 and A 200 petrol models either in terms of fuel efficiency, with both capable of around 47mpg.
 Emissions are dependent on which equipment level you choose, but start from 134g/km for the A 180 and 135g/km for the A 200 six-speed manual versions.

 - BMW 1 Series vs Mercedes A-Class vs Volkswagen Golf

 The A 250 trades some economy for performance compared to the smaller petrol, though if it gets close to its claimed 41.5mpg and 155g/km in the real world, it’ll be impressive.